mcsee/Software-Design-Articles/Articles/Opinion/Warning The Universe's Event Simulator Is a Fierce Adversary for Coders/readme.md

 At durations shorter than the Planck time, the concept of time itself becomes ambiguous, and the laws of physics as we know them break down.

-You can't break plank units in the same way you cannot break [fundamental particles](https://en.wikipedia.org/wiki/Elementary_particle).
+You can't break plank units in the same way you can't break [fundamental particles](https://en.wikipedia.org/wiki/Elementary_particle).

 Ancient Greeks created the notion of indivisible particles, which they termed "atoms."